+The reason for no COLA is simple, and Congress sets the COLA based on the performance of the Consumer Price Index (CPI).
 The CPI failed to grow enough to trigger the COLA for those of us on social security.
-In the past 40 years, this has only happened 3 times.
+In the past 40 years, this has only happened three times.

-In one sense this is good, it means that inflation is very low and the cost of daily living is still affordable.
-If you have been to the grocery store lately you and I will agree that the cost of food has been skyrocketing.
+In one sense, this is good; it means that inflation is very low, and the cost of daily living is still affordable.
+If you have been to the grocery store lately, you and I will agree that the cost of food has been skyrocketing.
 How can the CPI still say there is no real cost in living expenses?
-The answer is simple, during the Clinton Administration; food was removed from the calculation for the CPI Index.
+The answer is simple: during the Clinton Administration, food was removed from the calculation for the CPI Index.

-What else is increasing in costs beginning in 2016?
+What else is increasing in costs beginning in 2020?
 Amazingly the cost of Part B Medicare insurance is increasing by 7.8%.
 The cost of going to your doctor is going to cost you more for insurance and out of pocket.

 Here is a link to the report from the Center for Retirement Research: http://crr.bc.edu/briefs/no-social-security-cola-causes-medicare-flap/